DIY Witch Shoe Pattern

 DIY witch shoe pattern

-List of Supplies needed
+List of Supplies

-Craft Room Tools Needed
+Craft Room Tools

-Tools needed, If using a cutting machine
+Tools List if using a cutting machine

 If you are using this witch shoe pattern with felt or fleece, you will need a Cricut Maker or Cricut Maker 3.
 If you have a cutting machine that doesn’t cut fabric, either cut the pattern pieces out of cardstock with your machine and use them as a pattern or opt for compatible materials for your cutting machine.